Why look at removing greenhouse gases from the atmosphere?

-At the Virgin Earth Challenge we tend to use Greenhouse Gas Removal (“GGR“).
+At the Virgin Earth Challenge we tend to use Carbon Removal, and Greenhouse Gas Removal (“GGR“).

 We will continue to monitor developments in the space and look at new breakthroughs if we become aware of them.
 Rather than publicly opening the competition again, we may personally invite new work to enter the Virgin Earth Challenge.
 Of course, any new entry will have to pass the same strict, rigorous analysis as our current finalists.

 How far off a winner are we?

-Just to get this far is an incredible achievement and each of our finalists have a strong chance of winning as they moved forward.
-All of them have continued to work to prove they can unequivocally deliver negative-emissions at a grand scale in the real world.
+Just to get this far is an incredible achievement.
+When we identified the finalists, we believed they had a strong chance of winning as they moved forward.
+All of them have continued to work to prove they can unequivocally deliver scalable, sustainable greenhouse gas removal in the real world.

-This site (especially the news section) and will keep you informed of how they’re all doing as well as sharing news from the broader GHG-removal sector.
+This site (especially the news section) will keep you informed of how they’re all doing, as well as sharing news from the broader GHG-removal sector.

-If you like the finalists so much, why don’t you invest in them?
+If you like the leading entrants so much, why don’t you invest in them?

-We are an innovation competition, not an investment fund.
-In fact, the rules of VEC prohibit an entrant from having any involvement with Virgin or one of the Judges as there could be a conflict of interest.
+The Virgin Earth Challenge is an innovation competition, not an investment fund.
+In fact, the rules of VEC prohibit an entrant from having any involvement with Virgin or one of the Judges, as there could be a conflict of interest.

-My solution doesn’t remove greenhouse gases from the atmosphere but it cuts emissions in the first place.
-Why can’t I enter?
+Our solution doesn’t remove greenhouse gases from the atmosphere but it cuts emissions in the first place.
+Why couldn’t we enter?

 We totally appreciate your perspective, but that isn’t the scope of the Virgin Earth Challenge.

-Check out our links page for any initiatives you might be able to get involved with.
+Check out our links page for other initiatives you might be able to get involved with. [click here]

-I signed up to your Terms and Conditions but no longer want to be bound by them, what can I do?
+We signed up to your Terms and Conditions but no longer want to be bound by them, what can we do?

-The rules of the Virgin Earth Challenge [click here] are designed to protect you and us.
-We do not generally offer to terminate these Terms and Conditions (“Ts&Cs”).
+The rules of the Virgin Earth Challenge are designed to protect the entrants and us.